odrath/99designs_data_challenge/README.md

 File *contests* has duplicated rows.
 This issue should be solved at the source (while generating the CSV extract) but, for the purpose of this excercise, `SELECT DISTINCT` has been included in the *manual_contests* model.

 Some of the purchase IDs from the *purchases* table cannot be found neither in the *contests* nor in the *projects* table, *i.g.* do not have client_id and designer_id assigned.
 There have been excluded from the *purchases_transformed* model.
+In detail: original *purchases* extract contains 21804 distinct purchase IDs and the *purchases_transformed* model contains 20523 distinct purchase IDs.

 # Part 1: SQL exercises solutions